bschlintz/spfx-pagenavigation/README.md

 ![Page Navigation Overview Screenshot](./images/page-nav-overview.png)

 ## Features
 - Up to 4 levels of hierarchical links.
+A link without a specified URL will function as a heading.
 - Navigation editor to add, edit, remove, reorder, promote, and demote links.
 - Data stored in a SharePoint list named `Page Navigation` which is provisioned on the site during app installation.
 - `Edit` button on the web part is security trimmed to users who have permission to edit items in the `Page Navigation` list.